linode/docs/docs/guides/development/rust/how-to-install-rust/index.md

 modified_by:
   name: Linode
 tags: ["rust", "development", "ubuntu"]
+title: "Installing and Using Rust"
-title: "How to Install and Use Rust"
+title_meta: "How to Install and Use Rust"
-h1_title: "Installing and Using Rust"
-enable_h1: true
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny